Bells toll for Europe's largest gas field

 Without gas, the deficit that year would have doubled from 2.5 percent to 5 percent, violating eurozone budget rules.

 But on Aug.
-16, 2012, an earthquake with its epicenter under the town of Huizinge marked the beginning of the end for aggressive output from Groningen.
+16, 2012, an earthquake with its epicentre under the town of Huizinge marked the beginning of the end for aggressive output from Groningen.

 It registered 3.6 on the Richter scale, larger than any predicted by engineers at NAM, the joint venture field operator between Shell and Exxon.